-Deferred consideration represents the present value of an obligation to pay gold to a third party into perpetuity and is measured using forward-looking gold prices observed on the CMX exchange, a selected discount rate and perpetual growth rate (Note 10).
-Changes in the fair value of this obligation are reported as gain/(loss) on revaluation of deferred consideration-gold payments in the Consolidated Statements of Operations.
+Deferred consideration-gold payments represented the present value of an obligation to pay gold to a third party into perpetuity and was measured using forward-looking gold prices observed on the CMX exchange, a selected discount rate and perpetual growth rate (Note 9).
+Changes in the fair value of this obligation were reported as gain on revaluation/termination of deferred consideration-gold payments in the Consolidated Statements of Operations.